Rape: Motives

 No single facet explains the motivation for rape; the underlying motives of rapists can be multi-faceted.
 Several factors have been proposed: anger, power, sadism, sexual gratification, or evolutionary proclivities.
 However, some factors have significant causal evidence supporting them.
 American clinical psychologist David Lisak, co-author of a 2002 study of undetected rapists, says that compared with non-rapists, both undetected and convicted rapists are measurably more angry at women and more motivated by a desire to dominate and control them, are more impulsive, disinhibited, anti-social, hypermasculine, and less empathic.

 Sexual aggression is often considered a masculine identity characteristic of manhood in some male groups and is significantly correlated to the desire to be held higher in esteem among male peers.
 Sexually aggressive behavior among young men has been correlated with gang or group membership as well as having other delinquent peers.

-Gang rape is often perceived by male perpetrators as a justified method of discouraging or punishing what they consider as immoral behavior among women for example wearing short skirts or visiting bars.
+Gang rape is often perceived by male perpetrators as a justified method of discouraging or punishing what they consider as immoral behavior among women – for example, wearing short skirts or visiting bars.
 In some areas in Papua New Guinea, women can be punished by public gang rape, usually through permission by elders.

 Gang rape and mass rape are often used as a means of male bonding.
 This is particularly evident among soldiers, as gang rape accounts for about three quarters or more of war rape, while gang rape accounts for less than a quarter of rapes during peacetime.
 Commanders sometimes push recruits to rape, as committing rape can be taboo and illegal and so builds loyalty among those involved.
 Rebel groups who have forced recruitment as opposed to volunteer recruits are more involved in rape, as it is believed the recruits start with less loyalty to the group.
-In Papua New Guinea, urban gangs such as Raskol gangs often require raping women for initiation reasons.
+In Papua New Guinea, urban gangs such as Raskol gangs often require new members to rape women as part of their initiation.

-Perpetrators of sex trafficking and cybersex trafficking allow or carry out rape for financial gain and or sexual gratification.
+Perpetrators of sex trafficking and cybersex trafficking allow or carry out rape for financial gain or sexual gratification.
 Rape pornography, including child pornography, is created for profit and other reasons.
 There have been instances of child sexual abuse and child rape videos on Pornhub.